HiLab-git/PyMIC_examples/seg_wsl/ACDC/README.md

 ## Data
 The [ACDC][ACDC_link] (Automatic Cardiac Diagnosis Challenge) dataset is used in this demo.
 It contains 200 short-axis cardiac cine MR images of 100 patients, and the classes for segmentation are: Right Ventricle (RV), Myocardiym (Myo) and Left Ventricle (LV).
 [Valvano et al.][scribble_link] provided scribble annotations of this dataset.
 The images and scribble annotations are available in `PyMIC_data/ACDC/preprocess`, where we have normalized the intensity to [0, 1].
-You can download `PyMIC_data` from ....
 The images are split at patient level into 70%, 10% and 20% for training, validation  and testing, respectively (see `config/data` for details).

 [ACDC_link]:https://www.creatis.insa-lyon.fr/Challenge/acdc/databases.html
 [scribble_link]:https://gvalvano.github.io/wss-multiscale-adversarial-attention-gates/data